Hair Dye Removal Tips For Clothes, Carpet & Other Fibers

 There are, almost always even more ways to remove hair color stains than what I've listed below, so if you've got a method that works I'd love to hear from you too.
-You can share your tips with me here and I'll add them to the page.
+You can share your tips with me here and I'll add the best ones to the page.

 Use Aqua Net hair spray (some other brands of hairspray also work..cheap harsh hairspray) to remove hair dye from carpet.

 Don't be shy.
 Blast the stain with the Aqua Net (the white can works best).

 Then immediately blot with the clean area of a towel.

 Now, blast it again, and then blot with clean area of towel every time.